paterson-deshommes/coveo-interview/backend/IMPROVEMENTS.md

     can validate, page should not be less than 0 or higher than MAX_PAGE.
 Right now, the code will pretty much just return an empty result but we can provide a more useful message to the user so that they understand how to use the api.
+- Log and throw an error if csv file is read and parsed correctly but the city hashMap is empty.
+  - Right now, the code will execute correctly if the data file is read and parsed correctly but it contains nothing.
+Having an empty file is probably not something we want so we should throw an error so that we can notify of that issue and potentially prevent the app from initializing.

 ## Testability